Please enter your email address below, we will send you a notification email when the sale is available to view online.

-Fine wines and spirits remain consistently popular with collectors, as they’re a good investment.
+Fine and rare wines and spirits remain consistently popular with collectors, as they’re a good investment.
 In addition to port, Champagne, wine, whisky and other spirits by the flask or case, the world of wine collecting also includes a huge range of accessories and peripheral items such as corkscrews, cases, barrels, advertisements, wine coolers and decanters.
-In fact, from the simple stoneware casks used in taverns to the elaborate drinking glasses, decanters and silver coasters and labels of the 19th century, there’s a market for practically everything connected with the wine industry.
+In fact, from the simple stoneware casks used in taverns to the elaborate drinking glasses, decanters and silver coasters and labels of the 19th century There’s a market for practically everything connected with the wine industry!

 With regard to the wines and spirits themselves, classic wines from prominent vineyards and regions in Europe are always popular, and we’re also seeing a rise in interest in the best of New World wines.
 The market for port remains buoyant, particularly the vintage years such as 1963, 1966, 1970 and 1977, and there’s strong interest in fine old Scotch and Cognac.
 Some names to watch out for include vintage Chateau Petrus wine, Remy Martin Louis VIII cognac and Warre’s port from the 60s and 70s.

 As this category encompasses such a wide range of objects, prices vary enormously, but on the whole wine, spirits and related paraphernalia tends to perform well at auction due to its broad appeal, being popular with investors, connoisseurs and collectors alike.
 Just as with any other type of collectable, rarity is a strong factor in determining value of fine wines and spirits, and even contemporary wines can command high prices if they’re exclusive or unusual enough.
 In order to hold its value though, wine must also have been correctly stored.

 The knowledge and expertise of our experienced team enable us to achieve top prices for our vendors.
 For a free, no-obligation valuation from our experts simply complete our valuation form or click to find out how to sell with us.